 Say hello & book here: +27 21 286 2733 | email@example.com

-Homespun is the only restaurant across the bay that’s made it on to our list – but this is a must-visit spot.
+Homespun is the only restaurant across the bay that continuously makes it on to our list – and for good reason.

-Situated in Table View, Homespun stands out like an unexpected blooming rose and offers a contemporary fusion menu that’s crafty and delicious.
+Situated in Blouberg, Homespun stands out like an unexpected blooming rose and offers a contemporary fusion menu that’s crafty and delicious.